Ralim/IronOS/Documentation/Flashing.md

 Device will reboot and automount will rerun if not disabled.
 Check the extension of your firmware, it should be `.RDY` now.

-## Pinecil (Pine64)
+# Pinecil (Pine64)

 The MCU used in the Pinecil supports usb-dfu.
-Reference [Pine64 Wiki](https://wiki.pine64.org/wiki/Pinecil).
+Reference [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil).

 It is recommended to use the [Pine64 Updater](https://github.com/pine64/pinecil-firmware-updater/releases).
 This GUI app is easy to use, works in several types of OS, i.e. Windows/Mac, and will automatically fetch the newest stable version of IronOS from Github.
 One advantage to Pinecil is you can not permanently damage it doing a firmware update (because DFU is in ROM); an update could render Pinecil temporarily inoperable if you flash an invalid firmware.
 However, simply flashing a working firmware will fix everything.

 If your OS is not currently supported by the [Updater](https://github.com/pine64/pinecil-firmware-updater/releases) or it does not meet your needs, the below manual method may be used.
 You will need to connect your Pinecil to a computer usinga USB cable.
 Generally all usb controllers work, but some hubs have issues so it is recommended to connect directly and avoid USB hubs.

+## Linux and Mac

 ### Steps

 ⛔ Do not use the DC power jack while updating firmware or you may destroy your PC.⛔

 1. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
+2. Highly recommended updating `dfu-util` to the newest version.
-2. Enter DFU mode: press and hold (-) button at the back of the iron (do not release).
+3. Enter DFU mode: press and hold (-) button at the back of the iron (do not release).
-3. Connect USB to PC, and USB-C to back of Pinecil, keep holding (-) button down.
+4. Connect USB to PC, and USB-C to back of Pinecil, keep holding (-) button down.
-4. The screen will stay **black/off** to indicate the Pinecil is in DFU mode.
+5. The screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
-5. Once USB cable is connected at two ends, wait additional 10 seconds, then release the (-) button.
+6. Once USB cable is connected at two ends, wait additional 10 seconds, then release the (-) button.
-6. Continue to the next section below for your specific OS to complete loading the `.dfu` file onto Pinecil.

-### Linux and Mac

-   1. Highly recommended to first update `dfu-util` to the newest version.
-   2. Using `dfu-util` you can flash the firmware using a command line like this
+7. Using `dfu-util` you can flash the firmware using a command line like this:

 ```
 dfu-util -D Pinecil_EN.dfu
 ```

-Type the file name from the folder with the appropriate 2-letter country code for your chosen language (i.e, EN = English).
+Choose the file name from the folder with the appropriate 2-letter country code for your chosen language (i.e, EN = English).

 #### Troubleshooting:
 If you get a message stating that `More than one DFU capable USB device found!` when running the above command you probably have an old version of `dfu-util` installed.
 Might be worth updating.
 You can still install on the old version, but you will have to specify which DFU interface to flash to.
 Running the command `dfu-util -l` will show you if there are several DFU devices detected.
 Example: